citizenweb3/manuscripts/content/pages/about.md

 +++
-title = "about Citizen Cosmos" path = "about"
+title = "About Citizen Cosmos" path = "about"
 +++